-Pokhara, the 'Tourist Capital of Nepal,' is the second-largest city in Nepal, after Kathmandu.
-At an altitude of more than 900m, it is one of the highest as well.
+Pokhara, the 'Tourist Capital of Nepal,' is the second-largest city in this Himalayan country, after Kathmandu.
+At an altitude of more than 900m, it is one of the highest cities, making it the base for many world-famous treks.
+The highlight of the town is its Lakeside, which is a boating paradise flanked with charming shops, dreamy cafés, restaurants and pubs that make up this postcard-perfect town.

 Download Pokhara PDF Guide